raid-guild/handbook/docs/howTo.md

 ### Summon a Raid Party

-The best place to Summon new Members for a Raid is in the Battefield <span class='channels'>#who-is-available</span> channel by tagging the roles in question.
+The best place to Summon new Members for a Raid is in the Battlefield <span class='channels'>#who-is-available</span> channel by tagging the roles in question.

 Please give a realistic expectation of expected hours, a generalized overview on the Raid (including the client name + project), and budget.
 The more detail you can provide - the easier it will be to find a Raid Party.